koding/koding/go/src/koding/kites/terraformplugins/vagrantkite/README.md

 - memory: Memory(MB) of the underlying Vagrant box.
 Defaults to 1024
 - cpus: Number of CPU's to be used for the underlying Vagrant box.
 Defaults to 1

+Computed fields:

+- url: URL of the Vagrant box.
+- ipAddresss: IP Address of the Vagrant box.

 # Example

 ```